-‘Sports Illustrated Swimsuit’ Model Anne de Paula Shows Off Assets While On Safari
+‘Sports Illustrated’ Swimsuit Model Anne de Paula Shows Off Assets While On Safari

-For the third year in a row, Anne de Paula will appear on the pages of the Sports Illustrated Swimsuit issue.
-This gorgeous brunette is currently being photographed in Kenya at Hemingways Watamu and Hemingways Ol Seki Mara with the other swimsuit models where they recently were treated to a guided walk through the Naboisho Conversancy.
+For the third year in a row, Anne de Paula will appear on the pages of the Sports Illustrated swimsuit issue.
+This gorgeous brunette is currently being photographed in Kenya at Hemingways Watamu and Hemingways Ol Seki Mara with the other swimsuit models, where they were recently treated to a guided walk through the Naboisho Conversancy.

-Sports Illustrated Swimsuit shared a photo of the model dressed perfectly for the outing in an animal print snug-fitting skirt, which was paired with a cropped, v-neck black long-sleeved top.
+Sports Illustrated shared a photo of the model dressed perfectly for the outing in an animal print snug-fitting skirt, which was paired with a cropped, V-neck black long-sleeved top.
 She was all smiles as she stood next to a man, their safari jeep in the background.

 “Anne de Paula has nothing to fear with Ol Seki guide by her side,” the magazine shared on its Instagram page.